Employer NI rise 2025: what it means for tradespeople

 Understanding the national insurance increase

-The increase in the employer NI rate is part of a broader shift in taxation policy aimed at ensuring sustainable public finances.
-The government anticipates that these changes will generate additional revenue to support vital services.
+The increase in the employer NI rate forms part of a broader shift in taxation policy designed to ensure sustainable public finances.
+The government anticipates that these changes will generate additional revenue to support vital services such as healthcare and infrastructure.
 However, for tradespeople, this means adjusting payroll calculations and potentially restructuring financial plans to accommodate these additional costs.
+It’s essential to stay updated with any further announcements from the government or HMRC regarding these contributions to ensure compliance and optimal financial planning.

 Changes in employment allowance

 The employment allowance will increase from £5,000 to £10,500.
-This change offers some relief for businesses.
+This change offers some relief for businesses by reducing the overall National Insurance bill.
 To qualify, your total NI bill must be under £100,000 in the previous tax year.
-This increase in allowance is designed to support small businesses and encourage employment by offsetting some of the increased costs associated with the higher NI rates.
+This increase in allowance is intended to support small businesses and encourage employment by offsetting some of the increased costs associated with the higher NI rates.
+For tradespeople, this adjustment can be a significant factor in maintaining the viability of hiring additional staff or increasing current employees’ hours.

 Impact on hiring apprentices and subcontractors

-These changes could influence your hiring strategy, particularly for apprentices and subcontractors.
-Consider these options:
+These changes could significantly influence your hiring strategy, particularly when considering apprentices and subcontractors.
+Here are some considerations:

 - Apprentices: If employing under PAYE, the rise in employer NI can impact overall costs.
-Apprenticeship incentives may offset this.
-Consider the government's apprenticeship grant schemes which can provide financial support.
+However, apprenticeship incentives may offset this.
+The government offers various apprenticeship grant schemes, which can provide financial support.
+Engaging apprentices not only helps in reducing costs but also contributes to skill development within your business.

 For more on subcontractor deductions, visit our CIS deduction calculator.